bootstrap-vue/bootstrap-vue/docs/components/button-group/README.md

 setting the `justify` prop.
 This setting has no effect when `vertical` is set.

 ### Alias
-`b-button` group can also be used by its shorter alias `b-btn-group`.
+`b-button-group` can also be used by its shorter alias `b-btn-group`.

 ### See also
 Also check out the [`<b-button-toolabr>`](./button-toolbar) component for generating